Chapter 1: The Two Strangers

 Her resolve was slipping, and the entire table became aware of the firecracker that was ready to pop.
 Birdie dropped her utensils onto her plate, so vexed that she didn't hear the loud crash her display caused.
 "And I believe you should keep that nose of yours out of other people's business," she spat.
 "Especially if you happened to walk into their life just mere hours beforehand."

-Cocking his head to one side, Louis-Charles continued to grin and raised his open palms in mock defeat.
-He said, "I do apologize, Birdie.
+Cocking his head to one side, Louis-Charles continued to grin and raised his open palms in mock surrender.
+"I do apologize, Birdie.
 I am only trying to get to know you, my beloved great-great-niece, better.
 I thought that it would be possible to have shared enthusiasm for—"

 "It would be wise to end any and all thoughts that involve you and I sharing anything more than a civil handshake!"